botlabs-gg/yagpdb-docs/commands/all-commands.md

 ### Dcallvoice

-Disconnects from all the voice channels the bot is in
+Disconnects from all the voice channels the bot is in.
+Bot Admin Only

 **Usage:**